MetPX/sarracenia/doc/sr_subscribe.1.rst

 ===========

-sr_subscribe is a program to efficiently download files from websites or file servers that provide `sr_post(7) <sr_post.7.html>`_ protocol notifications.
+Sr_subscribe is a program to efficiently download files from websites or file servers that provide `sr_post(7) <sr_post.7.html>`_ protocol notifications.
 Such sites publish a message for each file as soon as it is available.
 Clients connect to a *broker* (often the same as the server itself) and subscribe to the notifications.
-The *sr_post* notifications provide true push notices for web-accessible folders (WAF), and are far more efficient than either periodic polling of directories, or ATOM/RSS style notifications.  sr_subscriber can be used to post messages after they are downloaded, to make them available to consumers for further transfers.
+The *sr_post* notifications provide true push notices for web-accessible folders (WAF), and are far more efficient than either periodic polling of directories, or ATOM/RSS style notifications.
+Sr_subscribe can be configured to post messages after they are downloaded, to make them available to consumers for further processing or transfers.

 **sr_subscribe** can also be used for purposes other than downloading, (such as for supplying to an external program) specifying the -n (*notify_only*, or *no download*) will